-Subject to Completion Preliminary Prospectus dated
+Subject to Completion Preliminary Prospectus dated May 24, 2019

-Class A Ordinary Shares
+72,475,630 Class A Ordinary Shares

-Class B Ordinary Shares
+23,636,706 Class B Ordinary Shares

-American Depositary Shares Representing

-Class A Ordinary Shares
+59,509,371 American Depositary Shares Representing 59,509,371 Class A Ordinary Shares

-This prospectus is being furnished to Fang equity holders in connection with the planned distribution of all of our issued and outstanding ordinary shares immediately prior to such distribution to Fang equity holders as of p.m., U.S. Eastern Time, on , the record date, to separate us from Fang.
+This prospectus is being furnished to the equity holders of Fang Holdings Limited, or Fang, our parent company, in connection with the planned distribution of all of our issued and outstanding ordinary shares immediately prior to such distribution to Fang equity holders as of 5:00 p.m., U.S. Eastern Time, on May 28, 2019, the record date, to separate us from Fang, and the planned transfer by Fang to us of all the Class A ordinary shares represented by ADSs to be issued to it in connection with the planned distribution immediately after the distribution.

-Our Class A ordinary shares will be distributed to holders of Fang ordinary shares (including both Fang Class A ordinary shares and Fang Class B ordinary shares) of record on the record date, and each such holder will receive one Class A ordinary share for every one Fang ordinary share.
+Our Class A ordinary shares will be distributed to holders of Fang ordinary shares (including both Fang Class A ordinary shares and Fang Class B ordinary shares) of record on the record date, and each such holder will receive one Class A ordinary share for every one Fang ordinary shares.
 Our ADSs will be distributed to holders of Fang American depositary shares of record on the record date, and each such holder will receive one ADS for every five Fang American depositary shares.
-Immediately following the distribution, the Class A ordinary shares distributed to Mr. Vincent Tianquan Mo with respect to his Fang ordinary shares will be re-designated as Class B ordinary shares.
+Immediately following the distribution, the Class A ordinary shares distributed to Mr. Vincent Tianquan Mo with respect to his Fang ordinary shares that are not represented by ADSs will be re-designated as Class B ordinary shares, and the ADSs to be received by Fang in the the distribution as a result of its treasury stock will be transferred to us for nominal consideration.
 The distribution will be made in book-entry form.
 No fractional ordinary shares will occur in the distribution.
 Fractional ADSs will not be distributed.
 Instead, the depositary will aggregate our fractional ADSs into whole ADSs, sell such whole ADSs in the open market at prevailing rates promptly after our ADSs commence trading on the NASDAQ Global Market, or the NASDAQ, and distribute the net cash from proceeds from such sales pro rata to each holder of Fang American depositary shares who would otherwise have been entitled to receive fractional ADSs in the distribution.
-In connection with the distribution, we will also enter into a series of transactions with Fang to separate from Fang the business identified in this prospectus.
+In connection with the distribution, we have also entered into a series of transactions with Fang to separate from Fang the business identified in this prospectus.
 See "The Separation and Distribution" section in this prospectus for details.

-Fang equity holders receiving our ordinary shares or ADSs in the distribution are not required to vote on or take any other action in connection therewith, nor will they be required to pay any consideration for these shares or to surrender or exchange their interest in Fang or take any other action in connection therewith.
+Fang equity holders receiving our ordinary shares or ADSs in the distribution are not required to vote on or take any other action in connection therewith, nor will they be required to pay any consideration for these shares or to surrender or exchange their interest in Fang or take any other action in connection therewith, except that an issuance fee of US\$0.05 per every one of our ADSs will be charged to holders of Fang American depositary shares receiving our ADSs in the distribution.